Love Life Supplements Refuel Review

 But as far as bad points go, and the way I usually tear products to shreds in this section, I’d say Refuel has come through mostly unscathed.

 Love Life Supplements Refuel Review – The Final Verdict

-This belongs right up there with the top post-workout supplements on the marketplace, and contains a far superior science-based formula than that offered by many so-called industry leading supplement companies.
+It belongs up there with the best post-workout supplements the industry has to offer, and contains a far superior science-based formula than many so-called industry big dogs.

-If you want to try Refuel, go here.
+If you want to try Refuel, it is here.

 - Witard, O. C., et al. Myofibrillar muscle protein synthesis rates subsequent to a meal in response to increasing doses of whey protein at rest and after resistance exercise.
 Am J Clin Nutr.
 (2014)

 - Churchward-Venne, T. A., et al. Leucine supplementation of a low-protein mixed macronutrient beverage enhances myofibrillar protein synthesis in young men: a double-blind, randomized trial.
 Am J Clin Nutr.
 (2014)